Small protests flare and tension grows as ballot count continues

 Liberal activists called for more demonstrations in support of the ballot counts on Friday.

-Moriah Balingit reported from Detroit; Hannah Knowles from Phoenix; Reis Thebault from Atlanta; Robert Klemko and Maura Ewing from Philadelphia; Holly Bailey from Minneapolis; Shayna Jacobs from New York; and Scott Wilson from Los Angeles.
-Abigail Hauslohner, Mark Berman, Derek Hawkins, Emma Brown and Ryan Slattery reported from Washington.
+Moriah Balingit reported from Detroit; Hannah Knowles from Phoenix; Reis Thebault from Atlanta; Robert Klemko and Maura Ewing from Philadelphia; Holly Bailey from Minneapolis; Shayna Jacobs from New York; Scott Wilson from Los Angeles; and Ryan Slattery from Las Vegas.
+Abigail Hauslohner, Mark Berman, Derek Hawkins and Emma Brown reported from Washington.